 He has been credited for his strong fiscal management at Napier City Council and will bring a sound understanding of local government generally.

 Before each round of the fund opens, the Minister of Tourism releases a Priorities Statement setting out the objectives for that round.

-The panel considers our feedback, and recommends funding for projects it believes will help meet the objectives in the Priority Statement.
-The Minister of Tourism has final approval over which applications are funded.
+The panel considers feedback, and recommends funding for projects it believes will help meet the objectives in the Priority Statement.
+The Minister of Tourism and the Chief Executive of MBIE has have final approval over which applications are funded.